krjo/shopify-webpack-dev-workflow/README.md

 ### Theme Kit

 #### Config
-The Theme Kit configuration file uses `dist` as the root directory.
+The Theme Kit configuration file uses `dist` as the root directory for watching files to upload.

 #### File Uploads
 When running `npm start`, Webpack will use a plugin that runs `shopify-themekit watch` after a successful build.
 Webpack will then be set to watch and recompile file changes, and Theme Kit will watch for file changes in the `dist` directory.